Joe Biden presidential victory means two First Dogs, Major and Champ, bounding into the White House

-President-Elect Joe Biden and wife Jill aren't the only ones who'll be moving into the White House in 2021.
-Biden's election means there will be pets again at 1600 Pennsylvania Avenue -- the Bidens own two German Shepherds, Champ and Major.
+President-elect Joe Biden and wife Jill aren't the only ones who'll move into the White House in 2021.
+There will again be pets at 1600 Pennsylvania Avenue -- the Bidens have two German Shepherds, Champ and Major.
 Jill Biden shared a photo of the pooches back in August.

 The Bidens got Champ from a dog breeder in 2008, and adopted Major from the Delaware Humane Association in 2018, the Huffington Post reports.